Types of Cactus With Their Pictures and Names – Identification Guide (Indoors and Outdoors)

 Silver Ball Cactus (Notocactus scopa)

-The Silver Ball Cactus is a small round cactus with white tufts, yellowish-brown spines, and a wooly crown.
+The Silver Ball Cactus is a small round cactus with white tufts, yellowish-brown spines, and a woolly crown.
 The round spherical cactus grows 2” to 20” (5 – 50 cm) tall and 4” (10 cm) wide.
 The top of the cactus produces brightly colored yellow flowers that have a red center.
 This round cactus with long spines is a beautiful houseplant that thrives in full sun.

 Cactus identification: The silver ball cactus is identified by its yellow blooms on this spherical green cactus with a yellowish, spiny appearance.